-Per the authors of 20/1254r6, all the entries highlighted in red are TBD.

-The measurement of adjacent channel rejection for 160 MHz and 320 MHz (TBD) operation in regulatory domain is required only if such a frequency band plan is permitted in the regulatory domain.
+The measurement of adjacent channel rejection for 160 MHz and 320 MHz operation in regulatory domain is required only if such a frequency band plan is permitted in the regulatory domain.

 Nonadjacent channel rejection

 Nonadjacent channel rejection for W MHz channels (where W is 20, 40, 80, 160, or 320) shall be measured by setting the desired signal’s strength 3 dB above the rate-dependent sensitivity specified in Table 36-48 (Receiver minimum input level sensitivity), and raising the power of the interfering signal of W MHz bandwidth until a 10% PER occurs for a PSDU length of 2 048 octets for BPSK modulation with DCM or 4 096 octets for all other modulations.
 The difference in power between the signals in the interfering channel and the desired channel is the corresponding nonadjacent channel rejection.
 The nonadjacent channel rejection shall be met with any nonadjacent channels located at least 2W MHz away from the center frequency of the desired signal.